Antonio Pietro Cortinovis: Beatfication process

-The beatification process opened under Pope John Paul II on 1 July 1993 after the Congregation for the Causes of Saints titled Cortinovis as a Servant of God and issued the "nihil obstat" (no objections to the cause) edict that initiated the cause.
+The beatification process opened under Pope John Paul II on 1 July 1993 after the Congregation for the Causes of Saints titled Cortinovis as a Servant of God and issued the nihil obstat ("no objections") edict that initiated the cause.
 Cardinal Carlo Maria Martini oversaw the diocesan investigation into the late friar's life and virtues from 27 September 1993 until 10 April 1995.
-The C.C.S. validated the diocesan process in Rome on 22 March 1996 and later received the Positio dossier two decades later for assessment.
+The Congregation validated the diocesan process in Rome on 22 March 1996 and later received the Positio dossier two decades later for assessment.
 Theologians assessed and approved the contents of the Positio in their meeting held on 6 February 2018.
-Pope Francis confirmed his heroic virtue and named him as Venerable on 6 March 2018.

-The current postulator for the cause is the Capuchin friar Carlo Calloni.
+Pope Francis confirmed his heroic virtue and named him as venerable on 6 March 2018.
+The postulator for the cause is the Carlo Calloni OFMCap.